Mick Zais: Tenure and retirement

 Zais opposed implementation of the Common Core State Standards Initiative in South Carolina and withdrew from the state's participation in the federal Race to the Top grant competition.
 Zais supported the state's Governor to have the power to appoint the State Superintendent of Education, a position shared by a former Democratic Superintendent as well as his successor in the position.
 By the end of Zais's tenure, South Carolina's on-time high school graduation rates hit an all-time high of over 80% of students finishing within four-years.
 Zais decided not to run for re-election and endorsed Sally Atwater, widow of Lee Atwater, as his replacement.
-In the 2014 election, Republican educator and former legislator, Molly Mitchell Spearman, won by a wide margin and currently serves as South Carolina's next State Superintendent of Education.
+In the 2014 election, Republican educator and former legislator, Molly Mitchell Spearman, won by a wide margin and replaced Zais as South Carolina's State Superintendent of Education.

 U.S. Department of Education

 On October 5, 2017, President Donald Trump announced his intention to nominate Zais to serve as the United States Deputy Secretary of Education.
 He was confirmed by the United States Senate by a vote of 50–48 on May 16, 2018.

 After Betsy DeVos resigned as Secretary of Education on January 7, 2021, after the storming of the United States Capitol, Zais assumed the office of secretary on January 8.
 He remained in the position until January 20, 2021, when President Joe Biden nominated Phil Rosenfelt, the former Acting General Counsel of the United States Department of Education, to serve in an acting capacity as Secretary of Education until Miguel Cardona, the President's nominee, was confirmed by the Senate.

+In June 2023, Zais endorsed Tim Scott in the 2024 United States presidential election.

 Personal life

 Zais has a daughter, Ashley, who was Miss South Carolina USA in 2007.
 His father, Melvin Zais, was a four-star general in the United States Army.

+He served as president of the American Philatelic Society a non-profit organization focused on philately or stamp collecting, from August 2016 until his appointment as deputy secretary of education in May 2018.
+At the time he noted that with his role at the Department of Education he would "have to resign from all boards and all other employment."